smogon/damage-calc/README.md

 - The Gen 7 update was done by Austin.
 - The Gen 8 update was done by Austin.
 - Some CSS styling was contributed by Zarel to match the Pokémon Showdown! theme.
-- The calculator was rewritten in TypeScript, modularized and corrected by pre.

 A number of other contributors have added features or contributed bug fixes, please see the [full list of contributors](https://github.com/smogon/damage-cDalc/graphs/contributors).